Evacuations lifted as SoCal dries out from storm - NewsBreak

 Here's when it is expected to arrive.

-A significant storm system rumbled over Southern California today, soaking much of the region overnight and prompting evacuation orders in Los Angeles and Orange counties.
+A significant storm system rumbled over Southern California Tuesday, soaking much of the region overnight and prompting evacuation orders in Los Angeles and Orange counties due to the threat of even heavier downpours that could prompt flooding and debris flows.

 Rain, Snow Bear Down on Region; Evacuation Warnings Issued

-Note: UPDATE: Missing Santa Clarita Woman Found